saraislet/receiptacle/README.md

 * Build more unit tests.
   * Mock post and get requests.
 * Build demo mode.
-* Join SQL queries on accounts table to pull account data.
 * Construct tweet URL from status_id and screen_name.
 * Create route to single receipt by ID.
 * Create route to all receipts by the logged-in user (if not logged-in, redirect to login page).